fomightez/Python_basics_4nanocourse/README.md

 ## Looking for the slideshow you recall?

-The content for the slideshow is in the file ?????.
+The content for the slideshow is in the file `index.ipynb`.
 It won't display in sessions launched from here as a slideshow.
-The slideshow presentation mode was done for the class session using a different repository in order to limit the speical buttons at the top of the interface.
-(The interface already was crowded due to the buttons for the safety net and the debugger.)
+The slideshow presentation mode was done for the class session using a different repository in order to have it open automatically in slide mode and limit dependencies slightly.
 The slideshow works from [here](https://github.com/fomightez/Python_basics_4nanocourseRISE).

 ## Guidance on what you'll see in the sessions launched from here